-You can go to www.trinityhome.org to learn more about project, if you think it’s useful and end up taking advantage of it consider making a donation, they do a pretty good job keeping it relevant and up-to-date, a real shot out to the folks maintaining the project.
-One more quick thing, TRK is based on Linux OS, even though it support a huge hardware variety you may encounter that some hardware is not compatible with it, I’ve seen a couple of of Dell and HP computers not compatible with it.
+You can go to www.trinityhome.org to learn more about the project, if you think it’s useful and end up taking advantage of it consider making a donation, they do a pretty good job keeping it relevant and up-to-date, a real shot out to the folks maintaining the project.
+One more quick thing, TRK is based on Linux OS, even though it supports a huge hardware variety you may encounter that some hardware is not compatible with it, I’ve seen a couple of Dell and HP computers not compatible with it.

-So let’s proceed to resetting a password:
+So let’s proceed to reset a password:

 - Difficulty 1-10: 3

 - Technical skills needed: 3

 - Boot up from an external source such a USB, CD, or network.

 - Only local accounts password can be reset